-- frequency of meetings - frequency of peer support meetings is to be determined by the group, however we do recommend at least one meeting a month to ensure a strong support network is formed over time
+- frequency of meetings — frequency of peer support meetings is to be determined by the group, but we do recommend at least one meeting a month to ensure a strong support network is formed over time

 How to help create a safe space for the peer support group

 Establishing a group agreement for peer support groups, can help create a safe space.
 A group agreement could include:

 - peer support is respectful of other carers and children

 - peer supporters are solution focused and non-judgemental